andreisperid/E-TKT/README.md

 I knew I could easily buy a common electronic thermal label printer, but something about the vintage embossed finish fascinated me.
 Furthermore, even though the pressing mechanism was poorly made, the characters' carousel was pretty sturdy and sharp.
 So I thought: can I build over its principles to create a functional device?
 If so, then why not make it physical-digital?

+...why bother mixing an archaic printing method with current automation and connectivity features?
+Because why not?
+It was a technological blind spot to be explored!

-Throughout the process I have constantly questioned what made me develop this ambiguous device, with no clear answer.
+Then, throughout the process I have constantly questioned what made me develop this ambiguous device, with no clear answer.

 Finally, when creating the project video I've realized that "anachronism" is what I’ve been attracted to.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Anachronism):
-> “a chronological inconsistency in some arrangements, especially a juxtaposition of people, events, objects, language terms and customs from different time periods”.
+> “An ***anachronism*** (from the Greek ἀνά ana, 'against' and χρόνος khronos, 'time') is a chronological inconsistency in some arrangements, especially a juxtaposition of people, events, objects, language terms and customs from different time periods”.

 ### The point is: even though the process is digitalized, the resulting label is totally old school and there is no easy way of telling if it wasn't made in the traditional way.

-...why bother mixing an archaic printing method with current automation and connectivity features?
-Because why not?
-It was a technological blind spot to be explored!